Case Study

 In 2022, San Diego Police Department encrypted all radio communications, making America's 8th largest city one of the biggest metro areas where the public has lost real-time access to police activity.
 With 1.4 million residents, a critical U.S.-Mexico border location, and severe wildfire risks, San Diego's encryption decision has far-reaching consequences for public safety, journalism, and multi-agency coordination.

-San Diego Police Department completed full encryption of all radio communications in 2022 as part of a broader radio system upgrade.
-The decision followed LAPD's 2019 encryption and continued California's trend of major departments blocking public access.
+San Diego Police Department completed full encryption of all radio communications in 2022 as part of a radio system upgrade.
+LAPD had done it in 2019.
+San Diego followed without significant public debate.

 1.4M Population of San Diego